SQE-INRiM/JosephsonCircuitsOptimizer/README.md

 - *user_circuit.jl*

-The schematic of the circuit is implemented in the `user_circuit.jl` file, following the structure presented in the JosephsonCircuits.jl library.
-In our case the circuit is the following.
+The schematic of the circuit is implemented in the `user_circuit.jl` file with a lumped-element approach, following the structure presented in the JosephsonCircuits.jl library.
 The *circuit* Tuple is the definition of the structure of the circuit.
 The *circuitdefs* is a Dict with the values of the variables used inside the circuit.
 <details>